Berkanktk/CyberSecurity/README.md

 * Tool: `exiftool`

 **PDF Analysis**
-We can try to read the metadata using the program pdfinfo.
+We can try to read the metadata using the program `pdfinfo`.
 Pdfinfo displays various metadata related to a PDF file, such as title, subject, author, creator, and creation date.
-If you don’t have pdfinfo installed, you can install it using: `sudo apt install poppler-utils`
+If you don’t have `pdfinfo` installed, you can install it using: `sudo apt install poppler-utils`

+If the PDF file is password protected, another tool named `pdfcrack` can be used with a wordlist in order to bruteforce the password.

 **Geographical Coordinates**
 Longitude Latitude